 A little practice and a strong grasp of the notes will turn you into a great pannist.
 Later on, you may learn to play the tongue drum with your hands without any instruction.
 It will be simple to improvise and incorporate new approaches.

-But, like every beginner, you will need material to start, so we prepared the best steel drum sons to play, especially for beginners.
+But, like every beginner, you will need material to start playing steel drum, so we prepared the best steel drum songs to play, especially for beginners.

 Best steel drums song for beginners

 When you buy your steel drum, usually you will get a little book with notes and songs for beginners or intermediate.
 Here you can find a list of songs that you can play on steel drums.